wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 SLA stands for Sealed Lead Acid, AGM stands for Absorbent Glass Mat.

 The Robot Battery assembly includes a COTS battery, with positive and negative lead cables to an Anderson SB connector.
-The Red/Pink SB50 is STRONGLY recommended.
+The Red/Pink Anderson SB50 is STRONGLY recommended.

 Always start your match with a fully charged battery - ask for help if it looks like you won't!